-The notion of reflected BSDEs (RBSDEs) was introduced by El Karoui et al. \cite{EKPPQ}, where the solution is constrained to remain above a prescribed process, referred to as the barrier or obstacle.
-Under the assumption of square-integrability of both the terminal condition and the barrier, together with the Lipschitz property of the generator, they proved existence and uniqueness results in the setting of a Brownian filtration and a continuous barrier.
-Subsequent works have relaxed these assumptions: Hamad\`{e}ne \cite{H} treated the case of discontinuous barriers; Hamad\`{e}ne and Ouknine \cite{HMSOUK} extended the theory to settings where the noise is driven jointly by a Brownian motion and an independent Poisson random measure, thus generalizing the framework of \cite{EKPPQ}; further results for RCLL obstacles can be found in \cite{Ess,HO1}.
-Regarding $\mathbb{L}^p$ ($p \in (1,2)$) solutions, Hamad\`{e}ne and Popier \cite{BDHPS} obtained existence and uniqueness results in a Brownian setting with Lipschitz generators, while Rozkosz and Slominski \cite{RS} addressed a similar framework but under a monotonicity condition on the generator.
-In more recent developments, Yao \cite{Yao1} studied reflected BSDEs with jumps whose generator is Lipschitz continuous in $(y,z,v)$, proving the existence and uniqueness of $\mathbb{L}^p$ ($p \in (1,2)$) solutions via a fixed-point approach.
-Other contributions to the study of $\mathbb{L}^p$ solutions of RBSDEs with jumps, covering various extensions and refinements, include the works of Klimsiak \cite{K,Kl}, Eddahbi et al. \cite{EFO}, among others.
+The notion of reflected BSDEs (RBSDEs) was introduced by El Karoui et al. \cite{EKPPQ}, where the solution is constrained to remain above a prescribed obstacle.
+Under square-integrability of both the terminal condition and the barrier, together with a Lipschitz generator, they proved existence and uniqueness in a Brownian filtration with continuous barriers.
+These assumptions were subsequently relaxed: Hamad\`{e}ne \cite{H} treated discontinuous barriers; Hamad\`{e}ne and Ouknine \cite{HMSOUK} extended the framework of \cite{EKPPQ} to Brownian motion combined with a Poisson random measure; and further results for RCLL obstacles were obtained in \cite{Ess,HO1}.
+For $\mathbb{L}^p$ solutions with $p \in (1,2)$, Hamad\`{e}ne and Popier \cite{BDHPS} established existence and uniqueness in a Brownian setting with Lipschitz generators, while Rozkosz and S{\l}omi{\'n}ski \cite{RS} obtained similar results under a monotonicity condition.
+More recently, Yao \cite{Yao1} studied RBSDEs with jumps and Lipschitz generators in $(y,z,v)$, proving existence and uniqueness of $\mathbb{L}^p$ solutions via a fixed-point method.
+Other contributions on $\mathbb{L}^p$ solutions of BSDEs with jumps include Klimsiak \cite{K,Kl}, Eddahbi et al. \cite{EFO}, and Elmansouri and Marzougue \cite{ELMANSOURI2025110407}.